snowflakedb/pdo_snowflake/README.rst

       .. note::

-       The Snowflake PHP driver does not support Windows NTS or x86 architecture, so don't download packages that include ``nts`` or ``x86`` in the package name.
+       The Snowflake PHP driver does not support x86 architecture or Windows NTS, so don't download packages that include ``nts`` or ``x86`` in the package name.

    #.
 Unzip the file to the desired directory, such as :code:`C:\php`.